Listed below are the best markets in Mumbai:

 What to buy: backpacks, handbags, boots and wallets

 Seasonal collections dominate the market while festival shopping is equally popular, Christmas being the most crowded time of the year.
 Clothes, footwear, accessories, decorative items and food stalls fill the lanes up to the brim.
 Besides local shops, international brand stores are also available in the area.
-Whether you’re looking for lingerie, oxidized silver jewelry, scarves, boots or good old street food, Hill road is the perfect flea market to satisfy all your needs.
+Whether you’re looking for lingerie, oxidized silver jewellery, scarves, boots or good old street food, Hill road is the perfect flea market to satisfy all your needs.

 Location: Hill Road, Bandra